gravatar/hovercards/README.md

 # This command both creates a build directory with the built files and synchronizes them with your Gravatar sandbox
 yarn build:sync-wpcom
 ```

+## License

+TODO: Describe the license of the Gravatar Hovercards library here.